Discover insights on employee recognition and engagement, workplace culture, performance management, people analytics, and more.

 Disclaimer: The advice shared in this publication is intended for informational purposes only.
 It does not replace the expertise of accredited professionals.
 Please review the governing tax laws in your jurisdiction and consult your finance team.

-If you do include rewards and monetize points, The Conference Board of Canada published an excellent report for recognition and reward budgeting for a system like Kudos, casual rewards, and recognition for automated years of services and events like automated birthday recognition and rewards.
+If you include rewards and monetize points, The Conference Board of Canada published an excellent report for recognition and reward budgeting for a program like Kudos that offers peer-to-peer employee recognition and a curated rewards.
 The report concluded that a not-for-profit organization should budget approximately $125 per year, and for-profit organizations should budget up to $250 per person per year.

-With that said, when employees redeem points for rewards like gift cards through a platform like Kudos, the tax implications are not always clear-cut.
-When it comes to Kudos Rewards specifically, our clients often ask, "should we consider the rewards in Kudos a taxable benefit?"
+With that said, when employees redeem points for rewards, the tax implications are not always clear-cut.
+When it comes to Kudos Rewards specifically, a question that always comes up, "should we consider the rewards in Kudos a taxable benefit?"

 The short answer is - it depends!